 Information architecture & experience design framework — translated the UX site architecture into a full information hierarchy model, mapping how clinical content is sequenced across all trial types to support progressive patient understanding from awareness through enrollment.

 Desktop wireframes R19 — five-section spread showing the complete Beacon patient journey at desktop viewport.
-Sections in sequence: Homepage (awareness entry, cancer-to-trials narrative hook), Clinical Trials Overview (What Are Trials, Potential Benefits, FAQ accordion), Trial Detail (eligibility criteria in plain-language UX treatment, common questions, risk disclosure integration), Resources & Guides (downloadable decision aids, What to Ask Your Doctor), and Find a Trial Near You (trial-matching interface).
+Sections in sequence: Homepage (awareness entry, cancer-to-trials narrative hook, enrollment benefits, find a trial tool), Clinical Trials Overview (What Are Trials, Potential Benefits, FAQ accordion), Misconceptions & Realities (directly addressing the last-resort myth — the primary patient barrier identified in the engagement plan), Trial Detail (eligibility criteria in plain-language UX treatment, common questions, risk disclosure integration), Resources & Guides (downloadable decision aids, Questions to Ask Your Doctor), and Find a Trial Near You (trial-matching interface).
 Regulatory disclosures designed as structural content components throughout — not footer or modal interrupts.
+Built within the Lilly Design System.
 Pre-MLR working copy; structural hierarchy and progressive disclosure logic are the deliverable.

-MLR submission artifacts — three representative pages from the complete Beacon platform illustrating UX content hierarchy and progressive disclosure design across three distinct stages of the patient decision journey.
+MLR submission artifacts — three representative pages from the complete Beacon platform, designed within Lilly's editorial visual language: dark cinematic hero photography and serif display type chosen deliberately to read as journalism rather than pharma marketing, reinforcing the myth-first tone before any clinical content appears.
+Pages illustrate UX content hierarchy and progressive disclosure design across three distinct stages of the patient decision journey.
 Clinical references and regulatory disclosures integrated as structural UX elements.

 The progressive disclosure model held across the full platform.
 Two things I'd refine: first, instrument a readiness signal at entry so patients who arrive already informed — via HCP referral or prior trial experience — can branch at Stage 1 rather than moving through awareness linearly.
 Second, start the plain-language eligibility negotiation with MLR in the strategy phase, not mid-design.
 Getting there earlier buys timeline and produces a sharper Stage 2.